bobbimanners/Applecorn/README.md

 ### Compatible ROMs
 - In principle any Acorn language ROM should work.
+- 'Sideways ROMs' are now emulated, allowing languages which are supplied in more than one ROM to be supported.
 - Currently I have verified operation with:
   - BBC BASIC
   - Acornsoft COMAL